oleander/simulation-dvd-rb/report.md

 ###### Initialization

 The first thing that happens on start up, right after all classes has been initialized, is scheduling of breakdowns and startup sequence for machine one.
-Note that there isn't any inital time set for start of machine one its being started right a way.
-The breakdown sequence on the other hand has an initial time frame specified by the distribution below.
+Note that there isn't any inital time set for start of machine one, it's scheduled to started right a way.
+The breakdown sequence on the other hand has an initial time specified by the distribution below.

 ###### Classes